AdyWasHere/2DQuizRacing/README.md

-2DQuizRacing (Not the final name, we'll figure one at the end of the project)
+### 2DQuizRacing Game (New name once we get the game ready to be published)

-The idea of the game:
+###### Purpose of the game:

-Get your own car, put it on the track and race the others.
-Each correct answer will boost your speed, each wrong answer will boost your opponents.
+- interactive quiz game
+- make children develop their basic knowledge in a "different way"
+- the quiz's questions will have different levels of difficulty from easy to moderate

+###### To do list: (will be update as many times as possible)

+- graphics
+- sounds
+- menu
+- finish current quiz set
+- update the UI

-More details will be updated here later on.
+###### More details will be updated here later on.